CodingBunnyi/mel-easy-travel/README.txt

 node.js installation page: https://nodejs.org/en/

 In the project directory, you can run:
-1. Use npm install to install packages for frontend server
+1. Use `npm install` to install packages for frontend server If you have any dependency issue when install packages, you can try `npm install --save --legacy-peer-deps`
-2. Use npm start to start frontend server
+2. Use `npm start` to start frontend server
 Open http://localhost:3000 to view it in your browser.

 Run backend
 Make sure you have python 3.7 or higher correctly installed Windows user:
-1. Open CMD at the backend folder which include the requirements.txt file: cd backend
+1. Open CMD at the backend folder which include the requirements.txt file: `cd backend`
-2. Create a python virtual environment at the backend folder: python -m venv env or python3 -m venv env
+2. Create a python virtual environment at the backend folder:
+`python -m venv env` or `python3 -m venv env`
-3. Active the python virtual environment: env\Scripts\activate
+3. Active the python virtual environment:
+   `env\Scripts\activate`
-4. Install the required python libraries: pip install -r requirements.txt
+4. Install the required python libraries:
+   `pip install -r requirements.txt`
 5. Run backend server:
-python server.py or python3 server.py
+`python server.py` or `python3 server.py`
 6. Update cached data:
-Use python server.py -u or python3 server.py -u to start the backend server and update cached data (This may take 10-15 min depend on the network condition)
+Use `python server.py -u` or `python3 server.py -u` to start the backend server and update cached data (This may take 10-15 min depend on the network condition)

 Mac-OS user:
-1. Open CMD at the backend folder which include the requirements.txt file: cd backend
+1. Open CMD at the backend folder which include the requirements.txt file: `cd backend`
-2. Create a python virtual environment at the backend folder: python -m venv env or python3 -m venv env
+2. Create a python virtual environment at the backend folder:
+`python -m venv env` or `python3 -m venv env`
-3. Active the python virtual environment: source env/bin/activate
+3. Active the python virtual environment:
+   `source env/bin/activate`
-4. Install the required python libraries: pip install -r requirements.txt
+4. Install the required python libraries:
+   `pip install -r requirements.txt`
 5. Run backend server:
-python server.py or python3 server.py
+`python server.py` or `python3 server.py`
 6. Update cached data:
-Use python server.py -u or python3 server.py -u to start the backend server and update cached data (This may take 10-15 min depend on the network condition)
+Use `python server.py -u` or `python3 server.py -u` to start the backend server and update cached data (This may take 10-15 min depend on the network condition)